marczaku/103-csharp-structured/14-game-on/slides/README.md

-# Slides 5 - Game On
+# Slides 14 - Game On

-## Goal
-Here's some tips on how to overcome the seemingly impossible task of implementing Tic-Tac-Toe.
+You're on your own this time!